 Nevertheless, some of us, including myself, were (and remain) a bit more skeptical of that explanation given the degree of verbatim agreement here and the fact that some of the material is reworked in exactly the way one would expect if someone knew he was plagiarizing.
 That said, either way, it’s a reminder of how important it is to have a rigorous and reliable research process that makes one less likely to plagiarize.

-I must confess to being a bit terrified of accidental plagiarism in my own work, a fear that has only been increased by a few occasions in the last couple years in which either I or another reader/reviewer have noticed a quote where somehow the footnote containing the citation had fallen out in the process of editing (likely selected text afterwards and somehow the footnote number was included).
+I must confess to being a bit terrified of accidental plagiarism in my own work, a fear that has only been increased by a few occasions in the last couple years in which either I or another reader/reviewer have noticed a quote where somehow the footnote containing the citation for a marked quotation had fallen out in the process of editing.
 Fortunately, all of these have been caught to date, but it’s definitely an occupational hazard of which I’m especially wary.

 (Disclosure: I receive affiliate income from the purchase of any books through the links above.)